Publicis Groupe plots return to the office, with help from Marcel

-There’s a lot of talk about returning to the office as it was, but Publicis Groupe – owner of PR agencies MSL and Kekst CNC – is fully reimagining the workplace.
+There’s a lot of talk about returning to the office as it was, but Publicis Groupe is fully reimagining the workplace.

 The holding company hasn’t yet set a formal date for reopening its offices — that will depend on local vaccination rates in each market where it operates.
 But it’s planning for a hybrid working model powered by its digital platform, Marcel.